The-Missing-UMCS/UM-WIX1002/README.md

 Remember, every great programmer started where you are now.
 Keep learning, experimenting, and growing.
 If you have questions, I’m always here to help at 017-780 9298 (WhatsApp/Telegram).

+Oh, I’ve been using commitlint to standardize my commit messages.
+To try it out, install Node.js, run npm i to install dependencies, and give it a shot.

 Good luck.
 You are amazing, and your journey is just beginning.